ph7/system-timer/README.markdown

 System Timer, a timer based on underlying `SIGALRM` system timers, is a solution to Ruby processes which hang beyond the time limit when accessing external resources.
-This is useful when `timeout.rb`, which relies on green threads, does not work consistently.
+This is useful when `timeout.rb`, which, on M.R.I 1.8, relies on green threads, does not work consistently.

 More background on: